 If anything, it shows just how deep that love runs.

-This website is the Phoenix from my ashes.
 If you're in a hard place right now, I want you to know this:

 You will be okay.